 - Skill Build: Intro to CAD in Tinkercad and Fusion 360 Overview.
 Student will choose which package they want to use for the light sculpture challenge.
 Students will get an intro to Tinkercad Circuits as well so they can simulate their light show.

 Smart Car Sensor Challenge with Sensors

 In this activity we’ll focus on automotive and mechanical engineering and students build from scratch a fully operative smart car and remote control.
 Students will work with instructors to understand the mechanical principles around steering systems.
 Students work in teams of three to construct and build a smart car and then edit and upload the underlying code to make functional adjustments in car operations.
 Build a fully operative smart car and remote control to complete an obstacle course.
 Explore Arduino code by modifying it to control the function of the car and add sensors to help it best navigate the obstacle course automatically.
 To complete this challenge, students need to learn basic circuitry and breadboarding.

 - Skill Build: Basic Circuitry and Breadboarding Student explore simple circuits through breadboard wiring of LEDs and resistors.
 Soldering and advanced soldering included.

-- Skill Build: Intro to Micro-controllers Students will expand on prior activities which established an understanding of electrical circuitry and breadboarding to explore microcontrollers and their applications.
+- Skill Build: Intro to Micro-controllers STEM camp students will expand on prior activities which established an understanding of electrical circuitry and breadboarding to explore microcontrollers and their applications.
 Students will control a display and then have a choice of either developing a weather station or programming a recognizable song using passive buzzers.
 Students build a strong understanding of flexible coding, component integration, and problem-solving.

 AM Radio Challenge with Soldering